AustinAbro321/unicorning101/unicorning101.md

-# Getting started
+# Unicorning 101

-You are going to create a new Hello World project using all the concepts you learned sparkle academy and more!
+You are going to create a new Hello World project using all the concepts you learned in sparkle academy and more!

 ## Table of contents
 - Create a Hello World application, any language
 - Containerize that application
 - harden that container and make a multi-stage build if applicable
+- Publish your image to a container registry
 - k8ify that application to make it run in a k3d cluster
 - add isitio to the application so it's being sent through by a virtual service
 - wrap our application in a helm chart